Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 | Density of a plant branch (0.55 g/cm^3) | [Wood Density and Fiber Dimensions of Populus Ussuriensis](https://bioresources.cnr.ncsu.edu/resources/wood-density-and-fiber-dimensions-of-root-stem-and-branch-wood-of-populus-ussuriensis-kom-trees/#:~:text=The%20root%20wood%20had%20the%20highest%20average%20density%20(0.596%20g,/cm3)%20) |

 ## Running Log
+7/23/25

+Let's sing 99 bottles of beer on the wall but replace it with "99 bugs in the code"...

+- [x] Why does the probe look so high?
+- [x] is the passive stiffness on that joint actually working???

+Problem #1: The procedurally-generated branch looked too long.
+As it turns out, it was too long; turns out the MJDF generator wants HALF-lengths, not full-lengths.
+This also solved the falling-over problem, as the branch geometry was connected in the wrong place and thus created weird behavior.

 7/22/25

 Submitted to upgrading Ubuntu to 22.04, and of course it broke all the rendering.
 Spent all day figuring out how to unbreak it.